Iskandar Wahidiyat: Career

 Iskandar began his career as an assistant professor at the department of pediatrics in 1959.
-From 1962 to 1963, he studied hematology at the Ludwig Maximilian University of Munich under the supervision of Klaus Betke.
+From 1962 to 1963, he studied hematology at LMU Munich under the supervision of Klaus Betke.
 He received his license as a pediatrician in 1964 and became a permanent lecturer in the pediatrics department.
-He returned to the Ludwig Maximilian University for advanced training in pediatric hematology under Betke from 1969 to 1970.
+He returned to LMU for advanced training in pediatric hematology under Betke from 1969 to 1970.

 By the late 1970s, Iskandar was the head of the hematology subdivision in the faculty.
 He received his doctorate after defending his thesis on 10 November 1979, which was the result of a 19 year of research on thalassemia in Jakarta.
 In his thesis, Iskandar advocated for comprehensive program to handle thalassemia disorder on the general population.
 Five years later, Iskandar was appointed as a full professor in pediatrics of the university.
 By this time, Iskandar was entrusted to head the department of pediatrics in the university.

 In October 1987, Iskandar was appointed to lead the team for the Yuliana-Yuliani conjoined twins separation surgery, with surgeon Padmosantjojo as his deputy.
 Despite his background as a pediatrician, Padmosantjojo lauded the choice of Iskandar as the team leader, as he argued that Iskandar was only responsible for the coordination of equipments and logistics and not the surgical operation.

 The surgery process began on the morning of 21 October 1987 and lasted for seven hours, with four hours to stitch the head of the already separated conjoined twin.
 Iskandar compared Padmo's meticulousness during the surgery to a "soldier patiently conquering enemy defenses inch by inch".
 The surgery marked the first time a conjoined twin was successfully separated in Indonesia, and a rare instance globally, as both twins still lived to this day.
 The success led the team to receive an award from Minister of Education and Culture, Fuad Hassan, in December that year.

 Both Iskandar and Padmosantjojo was promoted after the successful surgery, with Iskandar being appointed as the dean of the University of Indonesia's postgraduate faculty in 1989.
 On 30 July 1990, the government issued a regulation which changed the name of the faculty to a program—the postgraduate program of the University of Indonesia.
 Accordingly, Iskandar's post was changed to the director of the postgraduate program in 1991.
 As dean, Iskandar oversaw the establishment of the Japanese area studies under the program in 1990 with sponsor from the Japan Foundation, and the women studies, which was headed by former dean of the psychology faculty Saparinah Sadli.
 He was also involved the establishment of the Japanese Studies Center at the Depok campus of the university.